 Join the Cuckoo Challenge

-Whether you walk, cycle, ride for scoot along the trail – everyone is welcome to join the challenge.
+Whether you walk, cycle, ride or scoot along the trail – everyone is welcome to join the ‘Cuckoo Trail’ 100 mile challenge – that’s approximately 9 times the length of the trail!

 The Cuckoo Trail is now owned by Wealden District Council and East Sussex County Council but was not originally built as a leisure facility.